Tannin: a Precious Resource Against Bacteria

 This is a fundamental distinction because certain types of bacteria thrive in some microbial ecosystems: for example, the bad odor inside of shoes is the result of a prevalence of Gram-positive bacteria.

-If you wear shoes with a vegetable tanned leather lining or insole, the tannin present in the leather fiber or the leather will act selectively, destroying the bacteria responsible for the odor of the shoes and balancing the other bacterial populations.
+According to the research of Wellmicro if you wear shoes with a vegetable tanned leather lining or insole, the tannin present in the leather fiber or the leather will act selectively, destroying the bacteria responsible for the stinky odor of the shoes and balancing the other bacterial populations.